-- Your vehicle has four Weight Sensors located between the seat and the floor pan.
-The weight sensors measure applied weight and transfers that information to the OCM. - The Side Impact (SRS) Seat Mounted Side Airbags (If Equipped) are designed to activate only in certain side collisions.
+• The Side Impact (SRS) Seat-Mounted Side Airbags (If Equipped) are designed to activate only in certain side collisions.

-The ORC module determines if a side collision is severe enough to require the side airbags to inflate.
+The ORC determines if a side collision is severe enough to require the side airbags to inflate.

-The ORC Module monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON positions.
+The ORC monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON positions.
 These include all of the items previously mentioned.